Pride and Awareness Days

 Intersex Day of Solidarity, also known as Intersex Day of Remembrance, takes place on November 8.
 The Day marks the birthday of Herculine Barbin, a French intersex person whose memoirs were later published by the philosopher Michel Foucault, along with contemporary texts and a later fictionalized account.
 Intersex Awareness Day is a related observance that takes place on October 26 each year.
 It is the anniversary of a 1996 Intersex Society of North America protest in Boston where the American Academy of Pediatrics was holding their annual meeting.
 At Carolina, we acknowledge Intersex Awareness Day, but center programming around Intersex Day of Solidarity.

-There are movements to celebrate Pansexual Pride on May 24th and December 8th; we celebrate in February since both of those dates fall outside of Carolina's academic calendar.
+Pansexual Visibility Day on May 24th and National Pansexual Pride Day on December 8th are marked to celebrate strides taken by the pansexual and panromantic community to be accepted and understood.
+At Carolina, we celebrate in February since both of those dates fall outside of Carolina's academic calendar.

 We celebrate Nonbinary or "Queer" gender identity in early March.
 International Non-Binary People's Day has been proposed by a number of groups for July 14th because it falls equidistant between International Women’s Day and International Men’s Day, or on March 14th in honor of Kate Bornstein and their pivotal role in bringing awareness to the existence of non-binary identities.